Adminware Corporation (7k)

 Varieties

 The most prominent variety to be found on these stamps is actually an error of design.
-On the 3c value, four of the stamps from the pane of 50 have an inscription placement error.
+On the initial printing of the 3c value, four of the stamps from the pane of 50 have an inscription placement error.
 The normal stamp has a space between after Canada; the error stamps have no space after Canada.

 The four error stamps are found in the second row: